Please read first:

 It’s not the most beautiful area of Athens to stay at, but if you have to catch an early morning ferry to Santorini island, or any other Greek island, booking a hotel in Piraeus port might be a wise choice.

-The easiest way to get from Athens city center to Piraeus port is by train (green line).
+The easiest way to get from Athens city center to Piraeus port is by metro (green or blue line).
+There is also a direct metro connection from Athens Airport to the Piraeus metro station (blue line).

 Best Hotels in Piraeus Port